-The exact why people are looking to live as children, and tangentially why other users what to act as their parents, is what more analysis will reveal to Loveland and Gilbert before they can make any definitive claims.
+The exact why people are looking to live as children, and tangentially why other users what to act like their parents, is what more analysis will reveal to Loveland and Gilbert before they can make any definitive claims.
 But they do have a research-supported hypothesis, which was recently presented to the Western Psychological Association.

 “The hypothesis is that both the child and the parental avatars are motivated to explore these roles as a kind of corrective emotional experience,” Gilbert tells Inverse.
 “This may be because of traumatic or difficult experiences in childhood, so that in effect both child and parental avatars are trying to recreate a family that would be a more positive, and hopefully healing, experience.”

 To determine this, Loveland and Gilbert have collected data from over 100 child avatars, over 100 parental avatars, and a control group of people who are active in SL but have never done any family role-playing.
 Within surveys about their experience in SL, users also completed an assessment called an Early Trauma Inventory Self-Report, which is widely used by psychologists to assess various types of early abuse and general trauma.
 The questions examine what might have happened to you as a child and how negatively you feel it affected you.